reshmabidikar/slate/source/includes/_subscription.md

 ### Un-cancel a subscription

-This endpoint allows you to undo a pending cancelation for a given subscription.
+This endpoint allows you to undo a pending cancellation (cancellation request with a future effective date) for a given subscription.

 **HTTP Request**